 The next layer down is called the deep web.
 It is often confused with the dark web, but that’s because it is not readily accessible to the public at large.
-It consists of a multitude of online data points stored on web servers ultimately connected to various databases.
-Here not all websites are indexed and when reached, the sites are often password protected, blocking user access to backend databases.
+It consists of a multitude of online data points stored on web servers, ultimately connected to various databases.
+Here not all websites are indexed, and when reached, the sites are often password-protected, blocking user access to backend databases.
 Your eyes might be glazing over right now, so think of it as eating in a restaurant.

 You are served the food you ordered (= surface web), but you are not allowed in the kitchen or inside the delivery trucks that brought the ingredients that were used to create the food on the plate (= deep web).
 What is important to you is the food you are served.
-You know it was cooked in the kitchen because food was delivered to the restaurant, but you are not privy to the whole process.
+You know it was cooked in the kitchen because the food was delivered to the restaurant, but you are not privy to the whole process.

-This also accounts for why no one really knows how big the deep web is today, but it is estimated to be 400 to 550 times bigger than the surface web.
+This also accounts for why no one knows how big the deep web is today, but it is estimated to be 400 to 550 times bigger than the surface web.
 In other words, what you see on the surface web is a small representation of information/data that is visible to the public at large.
-But it is important to note the deep web isn’t intentionally “hidden” from you.
+But it is essential to note the deep web isn’t intentionally “hidden” from you.
 This is where the dark web comes into play.

 3. Dark Web

-Intentionally hidden or inaccessible locations on the internet constitute a small portion of the world wide web called the dark web (aka “darknet”).
+Deliberately hidden or inaccessible locations on the internet constitute a small portion of the world wide web called the dark web (aka “darknet”).

 These locations are the result of: